 The needs analysis determines observable performance gaps, which may be remedied through instruction.
 It also identifies broad areas of content that need to be addressed to eliminate the performance gaps.
 On the other hand, the purpose of the job task analysis is to identify desired performance competencies in each of the areas where performance gaps were noted in the needs analysis.
 These two analyses provide critical information relative to the area of needed instruction and desired performance outcomes.
 However, these two analyses do not tell us how to address the organization’s instructional needs in a way that is consistent with the learning needs of the target audience.

 No group of learners is the same, so it is critical to understand the specific characteristics of your target audience.
 The audience analysis helps the instructional team do just that by identifying audience characteristics that will influence their learning.
-Relevant characteristics often include a target audience’s prior knowledge and skill-set, attitudes, motivation, and related experiences.
+Relevant characteristics often include a target audience’s prior knowledge and skill set, attitudes, motivation, and related experiences.
 For instance, when planning for this learning asset, it would be helpful for the design team to know whether the target audience had any previous experience with contract planning and, if so, what the context of that experience was.
 This would give the design team a starting point on which to develop learners’ knowledge and skills.
 It would also be helpful to know what previous knowledge and experience the target audience has had in related areas that may be transferrable to contract planning.

 Upon completion of the learner analysis, Victor found that the learners were extremely diverse new hires, with no consistent educational or experiential background.
-In other words, they would be coming into this course with no prerequisite skills or course work.
-By identifying these particular characteristics, the design team is able to make informed decisions on what needs to be included in the learning asset.
+In other words, they would be coming into this course without specific prerequisite skills or course work.
+By identifying these particular characteristics, the design team is able to make informed decisions on what to include in the learning asset.
 These decisions are made by juxtaposing the desired job competencies, which were determined in the task analysis, with the target audience’s prior knowledge.
 In this case, there was no consistency in the learners’ background on this subject.
 Since prior knowledge, skills, and experience could not be presumed, it was decided that the learning asset needed to develop core knowledge and skills in order for the learner to build a solid conceptual foundation.

-How does a synthesis of the needs analysis, the task analysis, and the learner analysis help the ISD team in building a framework for their learning asset?
+How does a synthesis of the needs analysis, the job task analysis, and the learner analysis help the ISD team in building a framework for their learning asset?

-The interrelationship of the needs analysis, the task analysis, and the learner analysis provide the context in which the intended learning asset will be developed.
-Specifically, these outputs of the analysis phase identify areas of observed performance gaps, performance outcomes that will reduce or eliminate identified performance gaps, and an understanding of the learner’s needs relative to the identified desired outcomes.
-Further, there is an integral link among the needs, job task and learner analyses.
-Collectively, they contribute to a holistic analysis that informs and guides the instructional designers as they move through the design and development stages of the ADDIE process and build the learning asset.
+The interrelationship of the needs analysis, the job task analysis, and the learner analysis provides the context in which the intended learning asset will be developed.
+Specifically, these outputs of the Analysis phase identify areas of observed performance gaps, performance outcomes that will reduce or eliminate identified performance gaps, and an understanding of the learner’s needs relative to the identified desired outcomes.
+Further, there is an integral link among the needs, job task, and learner analyses.
+Collectively, they contribute to a holistic analysis that informs and guides the instructional designers as they move through the design and development stages of the ADDIE model and build the learning asset.